vinceasvp/meta-sc/README.md

 ## Datasets

-To study the Few-shot Class-incremental Audio Classification (FCAC) problem, three datasets of LS-100 dataset and NSynth-100 dataset are constructed by choosing samples from audio corpora of the [Librispeech](https://www.openslr.org/12/) dataset, the [NSynth](https://magenta.tensorflow.org/datasets/nsynth) dataset respectively.
+To study the Few-shot Class-incremental Audio Classification (FCAC) problem, LS-100 dataset and NSynth-100 dataset are constructed by choosing samples from audio corpora of the [Librispeech](https://www.openslr.org/12/) dataset, the [NSynth](https://magenta.tensorflow.org/datasets/nsynth) dataset respectively.
 Wei Xie, one of our team members, constructed the NSynth-100 dataset

 The detailed information of the LS-100 dataset and NSynth-100 dataset are given below.